pybamm-team/pybamm.org/content/learn.md

 For more resources, please refer to the [Examples section](https://docs.pybamm.org/en/stable/source/examples/index.html) in the PyBaMM documentation.

-## Video tutorials

-We regularly hold PyBaMM workshops.
-You can find a list of the workshops we have held with links to the corresponding recordings on the [Training](/training/) page.

 ## Get help

-You can get help by posting questions on the [PyBaMM Slack channels](https://pybamm.org/slack/) or preferably in [GitHub discussions](https://github.com/pybamm-team/PyBaMM/discussions).
-You can also get paid support from [Ionworks](https://ionworks.com/).
+You can get help from the community by posting questions on the [PyBaMM Discourse](https://pybamm.org/discourse/).